hessammehr/hessammehr.github.io/CV.md

 > **A fresh take on AI in chemistry:** The applications of AI in chemistry are proliferating, yet instead of empowering expert chemists to undertake larger-scale experiments, most efforts supplant the chemist with data-hungry and opaque models.
 Bridging Bayesian probability and chemistry, we built a system that encodes and formalises chemists' intuition into a probabilistic model working in tandem with a robotic chemistry platform to explore large experimental spaces and plan next investigations.

-### ▶ Automated Qualitative and Quantitative Analysis of Complex Forensic Drug Samples using ¹H NMR
+### ▶ Automated Qualitative and Quantitative Analysis of Complex Forensic Drug Samples using ¹H NMR{#nmr}
 [Mehr, S. H. M.]{.underline}; Tang, A. W.; Laing, R. R.
 *Magn.
 Reson.
 Chem.*, **2023** ([10.1002/mrc.5265](https://doi.org/10.1002/mrc.5265))